What You Need To Know About Aromatherapy & 9 Essential Oils To Get Started

-One of the most widely used essential oils in aromatherapy is lavender, which has been linked to a reduction of migraine and depression symptoms, and improved sleep quality when inhaled (either directly or by way of topical application to the body with a carrier oil).
-Ylang-ylang, another popular essential oil, has also been associated with relaxation and improved mood after topical application.
-If it's energy you seek, any type of citrus essential oil is usually a good choice.
+One of the most widely used essential oils in aromatherapy is lavender, which has been linked to a reduction of migraine1 and depression symptoms2, and improved sleep quality3 when inhaled (either directly or by way of topical application to the body with a carrier oil).
+Ylang-ylang4, another popular essential oil, has also been associated with relaxation and improved mood after topical application.

 Got the seasonal sniffles?
 Aromatherapy can help with that, too.
 "I love essential oils because they are easy to carry around, and they can help your allergy symptoms," Taz Bhatia, M.D., integrative medicine physician, told mbg.
 "The combination of peppermint, lavender, and lemon essential oils acts as a natural antihistamine and stops the inflammatory response associated with allergies.
 Mix the three together and diffuse in your bedroom or workspace."

-Breathing in beneficial essential oil compounds also holds promise for combating pain, with research showing that patients with arthritis reported less pain and improved mood after topical application of lavender, marjoram, eucalyptus, rosemary, and peppermint essential oils blended with a carrier oil.
-Similarly, a combination of clary sage, marjoram, cinnamon, ginger, and geranium essential oils in a base of almond oil was found to alleviate menstrual pain in women when massaged onto the abdomen.
+Breathing in beneficial essential oil compounds also holds promise for combating pain, with research showing5 that patients with arthritis reported less pain and improve mood after topical application of lavender, marjoram, eucalyptus, rosemary, and peppermint essential oils blended with a carrier oil.
+Similarly, a combination of clary sage, marjoram, cinnamon, ginger, and geranium essential oils in a base of almond oil was found to6 alleviate menstrual pain in women when massaged onto the abdomen.

-Aromatherapy could even help you quit smoking.
-In one study, smokers who were trying to quit experienced fewer cravings for cigarettes and withdrawal symptoms after inhaling black pepper essential oil as compared to those who inhaled menthol.
+In one study7, smokers who were trying to quit experienced fewer cravings for cigarettes and withdrawal symptoms after inhaling black pepper essential oil as compared to those who inhaled menthol.